peterburgner/onthemap/README.md

 # onthemap

-An implementation for one of Udacity's iOS nanodegree challenge.
+An implementation for one of Udacity's iOS nanodegree challenges

 Features